fbef0102/L4D2-Plugins/l4d2_karma_kill/readme.md

         // How long does Time get slowed for the server l4d2_karma_kill_slowtime_on_server "5.0"

-        // How long does Time get slowed for the karma couple l4d2_karma_kill_slowtime_on_couple "3.0"
+        // How long does Time get slowed for the karma couple (Infected atacker and Survivor victim only) l4d2_karma_kill_slowtime_on_couple "3.0"

         // How slow Time gets.
 Hardwired to minimum 0.03 or the server crashes